Islamic Republic of Iran Ground Forces: 2012

-Since 2010 Iranian Army has undergone a reorganization process called Thamen alaeme general structure plan (طرح جامع ساختاری ثامن الائمه), this plan includes transformation from a division-centered model towards a brigade-centered model, a re-positioning of Army bases, the adding of new units and an increase in mobility of existing army units.
+Since 2010 the Iranian Army has undergone a reorganization process called the "Thamen alaeme general structure plan" (طرح جامع ساختاری ثامن الائمه).
+This plan has refocused the Army on a brigade-centered model, and involved a re-positioning of Army bases, the adding of new units and an increase in mobility of existing army units.
 To that effect, it has sheered off some brigades from existing divisions as well as establishing new brigades alongside of them.
 By March 2012 31 new independent brigades have been established throughout the army.

-The commander of the Iranian Army's Ground Forces is Brigadier General Kioumars Heydari.
+The International Institute for Strategic Studies' Military Balance 2026 estimated that the regular army had five corps-level regional headquarters; four armoured division headquarters; two mechanised infantry division headquarters; four infantry division headquarters; a commando division headquarters with three commando brigades associated with it; three additional commando brigades; a special forces brigade; eight armoured brigades; 14 mechanised infantry brigades; 12 infantry brigades; an airborne brigade; some aviation groups; and five artillery groups.